 In fact, another creation of Facebook, the Oculus Quest - a VR set intended for gaming - has already been sold out for weeks in most of the stores due to the high demand.
 Though, currently, the VR sets are mostly used for gaming, this clearly demonstrates that people are hungry for this kind of brand new and exciting experience.
 Besides, just recently Facebook Connect introduced the "Infinite Office"— "a collection of new capabilities designed to create a virtual office space that will feel more productive and flexible."

-VR/AR banking can overstep the boundaries of the physical world through a rich, 3D sensory banking experience that corresponds to the person's movement in virtual reality.
+Virtual reality in financial services can overstep the boundaries of the physical world through a rich, 3D sensory banking experience that corresponds to the person's movement in virtual reality.
 This allows the user to “feel” his/her finances in a completely different way and discover a revolutionary, previously unseen, virtual banking environment.

 AR banking expands the opportunities an interface can provide to ensure the fastest and most convenient banking experience of the future.

-Overstepping the limitations of the screen
+Overstepping the Limitations of the Screen

 Compared to the desktop or mobile experience, VR/AR design is not limited by the screen size.
 Although it might be tempting to display all possible information at once, this wouldn't be a great idea as it could cause cognitive overload and frustrate the user.
 In the case of VR/AR banking design, it's especially important to remember that the main criterion for quality is simplicity.